rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Printed & sold by J. Preston</CITE>
 >>(*Source of information reads*: Printed & sold by J: Preston)

 <a name="0.4.385.2">0.4.385.2</a> When transcribing an abbreviated word that includes superscript or subscript characters, record the punctuation at the end of the word.
-(See also [Superscripts and subscripts, 0.4.86.1](/DCRMR/general-rules/Transcription/#0.4.86.1).)
+(See [Superscripts and subscripts, 0.4.86.1](/DCRMR/general-rules/Transcription/#0.4.86.1).)

 >**Example:**
 ><CITE>Ie. recueil nouveaux</CITE>